Gulf of Tribugá: Planned port

 There have been discussions over building a major port in the gulf, the Puerto de Tribugá.

 The deep water port would provide improved transport to Asia, bypassing the Panama canal.

 The route from Medellín to Tribugá via Quibdó is much shorter than the route to Buenaventura in the south.

 Tribugá has an access channel of just 2.5 km that can be dredged to over 20 m deep.

 There are no sediment problems and space for docks and long-term port developments.

 The port would have docks 3,600 m, covering 300 ha, a 3000 m straight access channel with an initial depth of 15 m and a final depth of 20 m, and 250 ha of land for the port.

-In July 2014 it was reported that there was an informal commitment by the ICCO Group to start construction in 2016, if the project were approved.
+In July 2014, it was reported that there was an informal commitment by the ICCO Group to start construction in 2016, if the project were approved.

 ICCO Group had said they were interested in participating in market and environmental impact studies.

-If there were no delays, the studies would be completed by December 2015, followed by granting of the environmental license and then construction.
+If there were no delays, the studies would be completed by December 2015, followed by the granting of the environmental license and then construction.

-An access railway from Quibdó to Nuquí and Tribugá would also require environmental studies, but these should proceed faster, so the railway could be built in time for transport of materials to the port during construction.
-The Ministry of Transport had already endorsed the 75 km railroad project.
+An access railway from Quibdó to Nuquí and Tribugá would also require environmental studies, but these should proceed faster, so the railway could be built in time to transport materials to the port during construction.
+The Ministry of Transport endorsed the 75 km railroad project.

 The documentary film Expedicion Tribugá was released in November 2020, featuring scientists researching the local biodiversity and the inhabitants of the gulf explaining their concerns over the building of the port.
-As part of the Expedicion Tribuga project, the gulf was declared a biodiversity "Hope Spot" by Mission Blue, an organization led by ocean scientist Dr. Sylvia Earle.
+As part of the Expedition Tribuga project, the gulf was declared a biodiversity "Hope Spot" by Mission Blue, an organization led by ocean scientist Dr. Sylvia Earle.